 "spiritual gift(s)": Not even in the Bible, despite all the religious fuss about it.
 The word is "χαρισμα(τα)" = "charis-ma(ta)" = "grace-effect(s)/working(s)/manifestation(s)."
 Just adds the -μα(τα) = "ma(ta)" suffix to the word "grace/favor" (The -τα = "-ta" makes it plural).
 See Spiritual gifts: Not even in the original text.

 "apostle" = "αποστολος" = "apo-stolos" = one "sent off" (the noun form) on some commission, but a very general nown or verb that does not carry the special, high and lofty religious meaning given to it today.
-Herod the Great sent apostles to kill all the babies, Jesus "sent" the demons into the pigs, Jesus was an apostle, John the Baptist was an apostle, Epaphroditus was an apostle, Herod Antipas "sent off" an executioner to bring back the head of John the Baptist, Jesus talks about "sending forth" angels in his parables, a man should not write a certificate of divorce and "send off" his wife, the Pharisees "sent off" people to trap Jesus in his words, the Holy Spirit was an apostle at Pentecost, etc. The "twelve" hand-picked disciples of Jesus were designated "apostles" simply on account of the fact that they were "sent off" two by two in Matt 10:1-5, Mark 6:7,30 Luke 9:1-2,10, by Jesus, and the label stuck, so from that point on they were labeled the "sent-off-ones."
+Herod the Great sent apostles to kill all the babies, Jesus "sent" the demons into the pigs, Jesus was an apostle, John the Baptist was an apostle, Epaphroditus was an apostle, Herod Antipas "sent off" an executioner to bring back the head of John the Baptist, Jesus talks about "sending forth" angels in his parables, a man should not write a certificate of "divorce" and "send off" his wife, the Pharisees "sent off" people to trap Jesus in his words, the Holy Spirit was an apostle at Pentecost, etc. The "twelve" hand-picked disciples of Jesus were designated "apostles" simply on account of the fact that they were "sent off" two by two in Matt 10:1-5, Mark 6:7,30 Luke 9:1-2,10, by Jesus, and the label stuck, so from that point on they were labeled the "sent-off-ones."
 The apostle Paul was the "apostle" Paul because he was sent off-out (εξαποστελω = "ex-apo-stelo," Acts 22:21) to the Gentiles/nations by Jesus.
-Also see Gift/office/n-fold-ministry lists
+See my video on this for more elaboration.
+Also see my article, Gift/office/n-fold-ministry lists.

 "minister, Minister, ministry": Purely religious term.
 The word is the common word "διακον__" = "diakon__" = "servant" or "dispenser," or the word "λειτουργ__" = "leitourg__" = public servant/worker.
 These are non-religious, generic terms very broadly and frequently used.
 Any servant of any kind, religious or not, Christian or secular, is a "diakon__," and a person officially tasked to work among/for the people is a "leitourg__."